sous-chefs/firewalld/README.md

 #### Parameters

 - `firewall_name`: the matching firewall resource that this rule applies to.
 Default value: `default`
 - `raw`: Used to pass an entire rule as a string, omitting all other parameters.
-This line will be directly loaded by `iptables-restore`, fed directly into `ufw` on the command line, or run using `firewall-cmd`.
+This line will be directly loaded by `iptables-restore`, or run using `firewall-cmd`.
 - `description` (*default: same as rule name*): Used to provide a comment that will be included when adding the firewall rule.
 - `include_comment` (*default: true*): Used to optionally exclude the comment in the rule.
 - `position` (*default: 50*): **relative** position to insert rule at.
 Position may be any integer between 0 < n < 100 (exclusive), and more than one rule may specify the same position.